Tags

 queries.

 string field to define the path ending of each page.
-So you you would hit the page /hello-world
+If you want to access the page located at /hello-world

 query PageBySlug {